maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

     2
 ```

 and even handles the `StopIteration`.
+A definite improvement.

 ### Study 1 - for-in (iterable)

-But the real real Pythonic way to do this is to use the _iterable_ in the for-in loop, not the _iterator_.
+But the real real Pythonic way to do this, is to use the _iterable_ in the for-in loop, not the _iterator_.
-The for-in then first gets the iterator itself, and then uses it.
+The for-in first gets the iterator itself, and then uses it.

 ```python
 # Looping using an iterable: for-in